Once-in-500-year storm floods Northland, traps residents

 "What that means is we see this kind of thing once in every 500 years."

-Bakker said MetService's continued thunderstorm watch meant rainfalls between 40-60mm an hour could still fall this morning.
+Bakker said MetService's continued thunderstorm watch meant rainfalls of 40mm-60mm an hour could still fall this morning.

 By the afternoon, however, the storm should break and turn to periods of showers later in the day before petering off tomorrow.